Sernior/fairness/README.md

 The assumptions are:
   - The pipeline operates in a multi-threaded manner;
-  - the pipeline is finished.
+  - the pipeline is finite.
 ## Getting Started

 ### Prerequisites